 Weddings are lucrative, but a lot of videographers want to move further.

-Some videographers might prefer to call themselves cinematographers to get free of such connotations and assumptions.
-In a way, they’re trying to deal with certain confusion but may end up creating more!
+Some videographers might prefer to call themselves cinematographers to escape such connotations and assumptions.
+In a way, they’re trying to deal with certain confusion but may create more!

 So when you’re seeking to describe yourself as a videographer, don’t get sidetracked by people telling you that you’re just a person with a camcorder.